 Whatever the size of your garden, there are many ways to improve it and make it a further room, perfect for relaxing and enjoying the weather.
 Size doesn’t matter, however how you arrange and use it does.

-As garden design is not an exact science and even most experienced make mistakes, novice gardeners shouldn’t be intimidated.
+As designing a garden is not an exact science and even most experienced make mistakes, novice gardeners shouldn’t be intimidated.

 If you have a large garden, seeing it as one big space is likely to frighten you – even if only slightly.
 However, by dividing the space into sections, you can make your garden more manageable.